 Start A Garden

 Take a moment to imagine who you’d like to attract to your garden.
+Bees?
 Birds?
 Butterflies?
 Insects?
 Fairies?
 This can give you a great jumping-off point when determining what to plant.

 Naturally Dye Eggs